 The rest of the herd remained huddled in the same spot, only dispersing late in the afternoon to come in for their evening feed.
-The overall mood of the herd was sombre to say the least.
+The mood of the herd was sombre to say the least.

 It was several days before Chips stopped her anxious pacing and calling and appeared to return to her normal calm self.
 In all that time, Psyche never left her side.
-Just like humans, it appeared that horses also need time and space to grieve.

 How can Reiki help a grieving horse?

 Apart from the support from Psyche and the rest of the herd, one thing that I believe helped Chips through the grieving process was Reiki.

 Seeing how the horses behaved during that time and knowing how Reiki can help soothe and support humans during the grieving process, it seemed natural to offer Chips Reiki in the days following the loss of her foal.
 Both Chips and Psyche were receptive to the Reiki whenever it was offered.
 During treatments they’d stand close together as if in meditation, with their heads lowered, eyes closed, and breathing deeply.
 Sometimes they’d stand for an hour or more, other times, not so long.

 Reiki had a calming affect on both horses, and Chips seemed to remain calm for longer periods after each treatment.